censusapi

 ,, we can get multiple years of data at once by

-changing time = X
+changing time = YYYY

-to time = "from X to Y"
+time = "from YYYY to YYYY"

-Let’s get that data for DeKalb County, Georgia using county fips code
+DeKalb County, Georgia using county fips code 089 and state fips code

-089 and state fips code 13.
-You can look up fips codes on the Census
+13. You can look up fips codes on the Census

 Bureau website.